iamJoeTaylor/open-ath9k-htc-firmware-docker/README.md

 - force clean rebuild `make -C target_firmware clean`

 Once built the files should be available in the host path you past in `target_firmware` directory.

+## Building

+`./build.sh` will build dependent (base/toolchain) images only if missing locally, all images can be rebuilt by setting the `$REBUILD` env variable.